5. The Notion of the Religious World That: “The God That The Church of Almighty God Believes in Is a Regular Human Being”

 Christ of the Last Days Is Man’s Gate Into the Kingdom

-How to Know the End-Time Christ’s Appearance and Work
+How to Know the Appearance and Work of Christ in the Last Days

-Denying the End-Time Christ Blasphemes the Holy Spirit
+Rejecting Christ of the Last Days Blasphemes the Holy Spirit

 Previous: 4.
 The Notion of the Religious World That: “When the Lord Returns, People Will Be Directly Raptured Into the Clouds and Meet With Him in the Sky”